survivejs/react-book/manuscript/02_developing_with_webpack.md

 If you trigger `node_modules/.bin/webpack`, you should see a Webpack build at your output directory.
 You can open the `index.html` found there directly through a browser.
 On OS X you can use `open build/index.html` to see the result.

-Another way to achieve this would be to serve the contents of the directory through a server such as *serve* (`npm i serve -g`).
-In this case you would execute `serve` at the output directory and head to `localhost:3000` at your browser.
+Another way to achieve this would be to serve the contents of the directory through a server, such as *serve* (`npm i serve -g`).
+In this case, you would execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter if you want to use some other port.

 T> Note that you can pass a custom template to *html-webpack-plugin*.
 In our case, the default template it uses is fine for our purposes for now.

-T> Sometimes it may make sense to define `context: <some absolute path>`.
-After this you can write entries relative to the [context](https://webpack.github.io/docs/configuration.html#context) path rather than using an absolute path for each entry.
+T> Sometimes, it may make sense to define `context: <some absolute path>`.
+After this, you can write entries relative to the [context](https://webpack.github.io/docs/configuration.html#context) path rather than using an absolute path for each entry.
 This is useful especially in more complicated scenarios.

 ## Adding Build Shortcut